Elstow May Festival.

 2000s

-He was assisted by Peter Burr, who lived in Elstow at no. 205 (now 'Pilgrim House').
+Drake's assistant was Peter Burr, who lived in Elstow at no. 205 (now 'Pilgrim House').